STBRR/AndroidHacking/Notes.md

 - We can also import Git projects directly into Android Studio for easy debugging.
 - To import a project: File -> New -> Project from Version Control -> URL to Project

 It may take some time for the project to be imported into Android Studio and the environment set up.
-Gradle will build the application and pull any dependencies that are required.
+Gradle will build the application and pull any dependencies that are required.n

 Challenge URL: https://github.com/hextreeio/android-challenge1

 Challenge Question: _Setup the repository in Android Studio and find the hidden flag_